tigrouind/WL1-Editor/README.md

 In the editor, near the sector number, a label <kbd>S..</kbd> indicate if sector will warp player to another sector.

 <kbd>Middle-click</kbd> on a sector to select it.
 If that sector is associated with a warp (usually there is a door in it), it will load related tiles and enemies.
+If you hold <kbd>Shift</kbd> or <kbd>Control</kbd> during click, it will select the first sector that targets the sector under mouse.

 ### Editing level tiles
 - Open <kbd>View</kbd> > <kbd>Toolbox</kbd> and select <kbd>16x16 Tiles</kbd> view.